2019 North Carolina A&T Aggies football team: At Duke

 The Aggies were able to score first with a 40-yard field goal by Noel Ruiz.
 Duke countered with a 38-yard pass from Quinton Harris to Jalon Calhoun for a touchdown.
 On the second play of the Aggies' first drive of the second quarter, A&T running back Jah-Maine Martin scored on a 66-yard carry to put A&T in the lead 10–7.
 Duke was able put together an offensive attack that resulted in three touchdowns in rapid succession, putting the Blue Devils into a 28–10 lead with 3:10 left before halftime.
 In the third quarter, Duke's AJ Reed scored on a 50-yard field goal.
 The Aggies responded with a 36-yard field goal of his own, making the score 31–13.
-The Blue Devils ended the third quarter with 24 yard pass from Quinton Harris to Jalon Calhoun for a touchdown extending their lead to 38–13.
+The Blue Devils ended the third quarter with a 24-yard pass from Quinton Harris to Jalon Calhoun for a touchdown extending their lead to 38–13.
 In the fourth quarter, Duke scored one last time on Mataeo Durant's 1-yard run.